Past Perfect

 Actions That Happened Before Another Action in the Past

-We use the 'past perfect tense' to talk about the order of two past events.
-The past perfect shows the earlier action and the past simple shows the later action.
-So, if there are two actions following each other, use the simple past for the action closest to the present, and use the past perfect for the action that came before it.
+We use the 'past perfect tense' to indicate the order of two past events.
+The past perfect shows the earlier action and the past simple is used to refer to the later action.
+So, if there are two actions following each other, the simple past is used for the action closest to the present, and the past perfect is used for the action that came before it.

 When the police arrived, the thief had escaped.

-It doesn't matter in which order we say the two events.
+The order of the clauses does not matter in this sentence.
 'The thief had escaped when the police arrived' has the same meaning.

 I had fed the cat before I ate my dinner.